Further remarks on the higher dimensional Suita conjecture: piecewise smooth strongly pseudoconvex domains

 for all $v \in \mathbb{C}^2$.

 \textit{Proof of} Theorem \ref{ps_thm}: Observe that

 for each $j $.
-To control the Bergman kernels $ K_{D^j} $ on the scaled domains, note first that the limit domain $ D_{\infty} $ is convex in each of the cases (I), (II) and (III) which implies that
+To control the Bergman kernels $ K_{D^j} $ on the scaled domains, note first that the limit domain $ D_{\infty} $ is biholomorphic to a convex domain in each of the cases (I), (II) and (III) which implies that

 by virtue of Lemma 2.1 of \cite{BBMV}.
 Moreover, applying Lemma \ref{ind-conv}, it follows that